 The union of Benjamin (“Mr. Bennie”) and Johnnie (“Miss Johnnie”) Lucille Deadwyler Rucker produced five children who thrived against all odds in five different fields.
 I, Linda Delores, the oldest retired after three decades of helping our children succeed.
 My siblings are Benjamin Lavar, a prominent Augusta physician; Bobbie Jean, a summa cum laude Psychology/ Health Sciences graduate and insurance career retiree; Walter James, a highly respected Gainesville attorney; Jonathan Lowell, a Georgia Tech trained engineer and owner of an Engineering Consultancy.

 I have often been asked why and how we were able to excel.
-Since I have been asked to write an article, this is a summary of our story of success.
+Since I have been asked to write an article, this summarizes our success story.

 I believe that our accomplishments can be attributed to the following basic factors:

 - God our Creator, who through His grace blessed us with certain academic abilities and

 - A non-negotiable set of morals and values instilled in us by parents who loved and supported us.

 - A home, school, and community environment which nurtured developed, and promoted our talents and abilities.

 This article explains how God, our parents, and our community brought us this far.

 None of us can create ourselves or select our parents.
 Therefore, we cannot take credit for any of the attributes, talents, or abilities we possess.
 It is true that we often inherit various traits from our parents, but they, too were created beings and not the original creator of life.
 We were blessed with academic abilities and good parents.
 We are grateful and thank God for both blessings.